MarcusRedlobster/mkdocs/projects/docs/index.md

 for column in df.columns:
     df[column] = df[column].astype(str).str.replace('-', '')

-# Save the modified train to a new CSV file
+# Save the modified df to a new CSV file
 df.to_csv('clean.csv', index=False)

 ```